aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/angularjs_templates/angularjs_templates.md

 });
 ```

 Before each test, we have used the method `beforeEach` to tell AngularJS to load the module `phonecatApp`.
 Calling `inject` is to tell AngularJS to inject the `$controller` service into our test function.
-Then this service can be used to create an instance of the `PhoneListController`, with which we can do the test
+Then this service can be used to create an instance of the `PhoneListController`, with which we can do the test.

+> Note: in this tutorial, we have used the `.spec` suffix, so that the test file `something.spec.js` can be called by a corresponding file `something.js`.
+(Another common convention is to use a `_spec` or `_test` suffix like `something_spec.js`, or `something_test.js`)